 Jurisdictional Conflicts Over Transfers Of Personal Data Across Borders – The Sedona Conference Working Group on International Electronic Information Management, Discovery, and Disclosure (WG6) developed the Commentary and Principles on Jurisdictional Conflicts over Transfers of Personal Data Across Borders to help businesses as they attempt to navigate a bewildering maze of conflicting and confusing data protection and privacy laws.

-Furthermore, Brian Ray, Faculty Director of the online MLS in Cybersecurity & Data Privacy and Director of the Center for Cybersecurity and Privacy Protection at Cleveland-Marshall College of Law, co-authored the Commentary with an international group of experts.
+Furthermore, Brian Ray, Faculty Director of the online MLS in Cybersecurity & Data Privacy and Director of the Center for Cybersecurity and Privacy Protection at Cleveland State University College of Law, co-authored the Commentary with an international group of experts.

 The goal of this Commentary is to: